typst/packages/packages/preview/hydra/0.2.0/README.md

 ![ex5]

 ## Documentation
-Changing the default behavior can be done using the vairous named parameters:
+Changing the default behavior can be done using the various named parameters:
 ```typst
 #let hydra(
   sel: heading,                     // the elements to consider